 The goals of the restaurant website can be many.
 But, if the primary goal of the restaurant website is “conversion”, which is to drive new business to the restaurant, the website design needs to optimize for that primary goal.

-These are the 5 features every restaurant website design must-have to enable conversions from online visitors to dining customers:
+Here is list of 5 features every restaurant website design must-have to enable conversions from online visitors to dining customers:

 1. Mobile-Friendly Design: